Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 The Rocks market is more arts, craft and expensive.
 The Rocks market is smaller, easier to walk around and there are pubs close at hand to escape into.

-Sydney Fish Market
+Fish Market

-The Sydney Fish Markets is 'where the city meets the sea'....made me smile.
+The Fish Markets is ‘where the city meets the sea’….made me smile.
 Open 7am every day.
-See the Sydney Fish Market (SFM) website from the link below for a detailed page on how to get there and more information about the 'largest market of its kind in the southern hemisphere'.
-The Sydney Fish Markets are not far from the Madonna's Bra and are relatively easy to drive to.
+See the Sydney Fish Market (SFM) website from the link below for a detailed page on how to get there and more information about the ‘largest market of its kind in the southern hemisphere’.
+The Fish Markets are not far from the Madonna’s Bra and are relatively easy to drive to.

 Glebe Market